-- any retail payment activity that is performed by a PSP that has a place of business in Canada; and - any retail payment activity that is performed for an end user in Canada by a PSP that does not have a place of business in Canada, but directs retail payment activities at individuals or entities in Canada.
+- any retail payment activity that is performed for an end user by a PSP that has a place of business in Canada; and - any retail payment activity that is performed for an end user in Canada by a PSP that does not have a place of business in Canada but does direct retail payment activities at individuals or entities in Canada.

-However, sections 6 to 10 provide that the RPAA does not apply to:
+However, sections 6 to 10 the RPAA provide that the Act does not apply to the following:

-• selected payment functions including certain types of merchant gift cards, transfers related to eligible financial contracts or securities, cash withdrawals at automatic teller machines and other prescribed retail payment activity;

-- a payment function performed by a system that is designated under section 4 of the Payment Clearing and Settlement Act; - retail payment activity performed internally between affiliated entities; and - retail payment activities provided by a PSP that is a federally or provincially regulated financial institution, the Canadian Payments Association or the Bank.
+- selected payment functions related to electronic funds transfers, including transfers involving certain types of merchant gift cards, eligible financial contracts or securities as defined in section 39.15(9) of the Canada Deposit Insurance Corporation Act, cash withdrawals at automatic teller machines and other prescribed retail payment activities; - a payment function performed using a system that is designated under section 4 of the PCSA; - a retail payment activity performed internally between affiliated entities; and retail payment activities provided by a PSP that is a federally or provincially regulated financial institution, the Canadian Payments Association, the Bank or a prescribed individual or entity.

-2.4.8.2 Part 1 - Bank of Canada and Minister of Finance
+2.4.7.2 Part 1: Bank of Canada and Minister of Finance

-Section 12 states that the objects of the Bank are: 1) to supervise PSPs that perform retail payment activities to ensure compliance with the RPAA; 2) promote the adoption of relevant policies and procedures by PSPs; and 3) monitor and evaluate trends and issues related to retail payment activities.
+Section 12 of the RPAA states that the objects of the Bank under the Act are the following: 1) to supervise PSPs that perform retail payment activities to ensure compliance with the RPAA; 2) to promote the adoption of relevant policies and procedures by PSPs to meet their obligations under the RPAA; and 3) to monitor and evaluate trends and issues related to retail payment activities.
 The Bank must consider the efficacy of payment services and the interests of end users when pursing its objects.

-Section 14 states that both the Bank and the Minister of Finance may issue guidelines with respect to certain provisions of the RPAA, with the minister's guidelines being related to national security.
+Section 14 of the RPAA states that both the Bank and the Minister of Finance may issue guidelines with respect to certain provisions of the RPAA, with the minister's guidelines being related to national security.

-2.4.8.3 Part 2 - Operational and Financial Measures
+2.4.7.3 Part 2: Operational and Financial Measures

-"Operational risk" is defined in section 2 as a risk that any of the following will result in the reduction, deterioration or breakdown of retail payment activities that are performed by a PSP:
+"Operational risk" is defined in section 2 of the RPAA as a risk that any of the following will result in the reduction, deterioration or breakdown of retail payment activities that are performed by a PSP: